KaburaJ/Booking-App/README.md

                         ),
                       )),
   ```
-* This code defines a "SizedBox" widget with a fixed height of 1 pixel, and a container widget with white background color and rounded bottom corners.
-The container has a single child, which is another container widget with padding and a single child, which is a "ClipRRect" widget.
-The "ClipRRect" widget has a single child, which is an instance of a custom "BarcodeWidget" widget.
+This code defines a `SizedBox` widget with a fixed height of 1 pixel, and a container widget with white background color and rounded bottom corners.
+The container has a single child, which is another container widget with padding and a single child, which is a `ClipRRect` widget.
+The `ClipRRect` widget has a single child, which is an instance of a custom `BarcodeWidget` widget.
 </br>
-The "BarcodeWidget" widget appears to be used to display a barcode image.
-It has several named parameters: "barcode", "data", "drawText", "color", "width", and "height".
-The "barcode" parameter specifies the type of barcode to be generated, "data" specifies the data to be encoded in the barcode, "drawText" is a boolean that determines whether text should be drawn below the barcode image, "color" specifies the color of the barcode image, "width" specifies the width of the widget, and "height" specifies the height of the widget.
-In this case, the "BarcodeWidget" is set to display a Code 128 barcode, encoded with the data "https://github.com/martinovovo", in black color, with no text below the image and with a width and height of 70 pixels.
+The `BarcodeWidget` widget is used to display a barcode image.
+It has several named parameters: `barcode`, `data`, `drawText`, `color`, `width`, and `height`.
+The `barcode` parameter specifies the type of barcode to be generated, `data` specifies the data to be encoded in the barcode, `drawText` is a boolean that determines whether text should be drawn below the barcode image, `color` specifies the color of the barcode image, `width` specifies the width of the widget, and `height` specifies the height of the widget.
+In this case, the "BarcodeWidget" is set to display a Code 128 barcode, encoded with the data `"https://github.com/martinovovo"`, in black color, with no text below the image and with a width and height of 70 pixels.
 </br>
 *For the `barcode` to be created, a package has to be imported onto the `dev_dependencies` section of the `pubspec.yaml` file.
 Once done, your file should resemble this:*